ppy/osu-wiki/news/2018/2018-01-23-beatmap-spotlights-december-2017.md

 [![](/wiki/shared/news/2018-01-23-beatmap-spotlights-december-2017/scars-of-fauna.jpg)](https://osu.ppy.sh/beatmapsets/644654)

-For his 14th ranked map, ::Critical\1Star::{ user=3793196 } presents us with a song which is beautiful to listen and awesome to play - Scars of FAUNA by Nekomata Master.
+For his 14th ranked map, ::Critical_Star::{ user=3793196 } presents us with a song which is beautiful to listen and awesome to play - Scars of FAUNA by Nekomata Master.
 The way the map is made is rather unique, having a good pattern style spread such as chordstream, long notes, even some technical parts with jacks.
 We can also observe bursts in every intersection throughout the map, which fits extremely well with the rhythm of the music.

 With that being said, even though this map didn't top the Spotlights this month, this map totally deserves more popularity for its unique pattern style, which is rarely seen in the ranked section.